Fritz Pollard: Career

 Pollard criticized Lincoln's administration, saying they had hampered his ability to coach and had refused to provide adequate travel accommodations for the team.
 "Prior to the Hampton game, the team was compelled to go to Hampton by boat, sleeping on the decks and under portholes," he told a reporter.
 "No cabins were provided, nor were they given a place to sleep after reaching Hampton.
 They lost the game through lack of rest."
 He also blamed the school for not providing the proper equipment.
 "I, myself, bought and paid $200 out of my pocket for football shoes for the team."
 He missed the 1920 Howard game, he said, because his Lincoln salary was so low that he was compelled to augment it with pay from Akron.

 He played professional football with the Akron Pros, the team he would lead to the APFA championship in 1920.
 In 1921, he became the co-head coach of the Akron Pros, while still maintaining his roster position as running back.
 He also played for the Milwaukee Badgers, Hammond Pros, Gilberton Cadamounts, Union Club of Phoenixville and Providence Steam Roller.
+An article in the October 1, 1921 issue of the Chicago Whip newspaper stated that Pollard served as "assistant coach of the backfield men" of Northwestern University's football team.

 Some sources indicate that Pollard also served as co-coach of the Milwaukee Badgers with Budge Garrett for part of the 1922 season.

-On November 19, 1922, Pollard and Paul Robeson lead the Badgers to victory over the great Jim Thorpe and his Oorang Indians.
-The final was 13-0 with Robeson scoring both touchdowns in his finest pro football performance.
+On November 19, 1922, Pollard and Paul Robeson led the Badgers to victory over the great Jim Thorpe and his Oorang Indians.
+The final was 13–0 with Robeson scoring both touchdowns in his finest pro football performance.

 Fritz also coached the Gilberton Cadamounts, a non-NFL team.
 In 1923 and 1924, he served as head coach for the Hammond Pros.

 Pollard, along with all nine of the African American players in the NFL at the time, were removed from the league at the end of the 1926 season, never to return again.
 He spent some time organizing all-African American barnstorming teams, including the Chicago Black Hawks in 1928 and the Harlem Brown Bombers in the 1930s.